Diogo-Rodriigues/PictuRAS-Image_Processing_Cloud_Platform/README.md

 3. Start a new project and upload your first image
 4. Explore the various editing tools and AI features

+## 🎯 Usage

+### For Users

+1. **Create Account**: Register for a free account or use anonymous mode
+2. **Start Project**: Create a new project and upload images
+3. **Edit Images**: Use the intuitive toolbar to apply various effects
+4. **AI Features**: Leverage AI tools for smart enhancements
+5. **Export Results**: Download processed images individually or as a batch

+### For Developers

+- The system uses a message queue architecture for scalable processing
+- Each tool is containerized and can be scaled independently
+- Real-time updates are provided via WebSocket connections
+- All services are stateless and can be deployed across multiple instances

+## 🔧 Configuration

+### Environment Variables

+- `JWT_SECRET_KEY`: Secret key for JWT token generation
+- `FREE_DAILY_OP`: Daily operation limit for free users (default: 5)
+- `MINIO_ROOT_USER`: MinIO storage username
+- `MINIO_ROOT_PASSWORD`: MinIO storage password
+- `RABBITMQ_USER`: Message queue username
+- `RABBITMQ_PASS`: Message queue password

+### Scaling

+- Increase the number of tool instances in docker-compose.yaml
+- Adjust resource limits based on your hardware capabilities
+- Monitor processing queues through RabbitMQ management interface

 ## 📁 Project Structure

 ```